Clipping Improves Adam-Norm and AdaGrad-Norm when the Noise Is Heavy-Tailed: Missing Proofs from

 This function is convex and $L$-smooth with $L = 1$.
-However, the construction of noises and proofs are different for \algname{AdaGrad} and \algname{AdaGradD}.
-Therefore, we provide the negative results for \algname{AdaGrad} and \algname{AdaGradD} separately in the following subsections.
+However, the construction of noises and proofs are different for \algname{Adam}, \algname{M-AdaGrad}, \algname{AdamD}, and \algname{M-AdaGradD}.
+Therefore, we provide the negative results for these methods separately in the following subsections. \revisionicml{We emphasize that the constructed examples are $1$-dimensional, meaning that they hold for coordinate-wise and norm-versions of the considered methods.}